The Transgender Women Athlete’s Dilemma

 Democracy’s greatest weakness: itself?

 There’s an idea circulating among the intelligentsia that democracy carries the seeds of its own destruction.
 This is more or less the thesis of a book entitled The Paradox of Democracy: Free Speech, Open Media, and Perilous Persuasion, by Zac Gershberg and Sean Illing.
-These are brilliant, learned gentlemen, and while I haven’t read their book I recommend it based on this in the New York Times which you may have access to, and a three-cornered podcast which you probably do have access to and sheds light on what appears to be the essentials of their thinking about democracy.
+These are brilliant, learned gentlemen, and while I haven’t read their book I recommend it based on this in the New York Times which you may have access to, and a three-cornered podcast which you probably do have access to and sheds light on what appears to be the essentials of their thinking about democracy and its downfall.
 One of the corollaries of their argument is that democracy can easily slip into autocracy, and this is not a bug but a featurethat is, autocracy itself is not a feature but the potential for slipping into autocracy is.
 The podcast differentiates between just plain democracy—where you can have a tyranny of the majority—and liberal democracy, where you have minority protections.
 It’s more complex than that—they say we might see the end of liberal democracy but keep some more generic kind of democracy—but I’ll drop it because I’m more concerned about what’s missing in the discussion.

 What’s missing is that when we’re talking about democracy in the United States, we don’t even have a democracy, much less a liberal democracy, to talk about.
 Don’t have, never did, and by the look of things probably never will, unless . . . (see last section, Voices of Hope below).